 The crucial thing to remember is, that when you’re implementing your annual leave policy, you must ensure that all employees know what it entails.
 Not only should this information be included in your welcome pack and on your new hire or first day checklist but it would be fair and decent to also send around a reminder at a timely point in the year, especially if you are taking the 'use it or lose it' route.

-And if you are allowing employees to carry over days, it is advisable to set a limit on the number of days people are allowed to keep so that no one is amassing unwieldy amounts of holiday!
+And if you are allowing employees to carry over days, it is advisable to set a limit on the number of days people are allowed to keep so that no one is amassing unwieldy amounts of vacation!
 You may also want to set a deadline by which carry over days must be used by.
-This has the advantage of getting people to take holiday during January and February, which are, generally speaking, quieter times of the year for many businesses.
+This has the advantage of getting people to take vacation during January and February, which are, generally speaking, quieter times of the year for many businesses.

 There are a number of plusses when it comes to letting employees carry over their annual leave into the next year - for both you as an employer and for them as a member of staff.
 As we’ve covered, it will help prevent the end of year surge to book remaining leave off, thereby leaving you with enough cover to stop workflows grinding to a halt and helping to maintain a positive and productive atmosphere in the office - even if the festivities are just around the corner.